dillmo/Awesomenauts-AI-Build-System/README.md

 Usage
 -----
-*WARNING*: please run all scripts for this tool from it's root directory.
-If you do not, it will not now where to place files.
 1. Upon downloading the AI Build System, you should extract it to somewhere on your computer.
-The location does not matter, and this can be moved later on.
+The location does not matter so long as it is somewhere in your *home* directory, and this can be moved later on.
 Do not rename the folder.
 2. Upon extracting the Build System, you should notice that some files and directories are missing.
 Run *script/bootstrap.sh* to create them.
 3. Edit *config.yml* in an editor of your choice.
 Do not proceed until you are